A guide to exploring Playford

 Download your Explore Playford Guide below

 Fremont Park is arguably one of the city’s most beautiful and diverse recreation spots.
 Centrally located near the Elizabeth City Centre, this picturesque park features a lake (home to ducks and other waterbirds), two playgrounds, including all-abilities play equipment, basketball court, an outdoor exercise gym, gazebo and plenty of shady green spaces.
 Excitingly, the park is still improving, with a dog park, 5600 shrubs, 250 trees, a public toilet, paths and lighting to be installed.
+This upgrade is expected to be completed in winter 2023.

 Boasting 3.6 hectares of wetlands, boardwalks and bridges – this park has large open spaces, sheltered barbecue areas, a dog park and a huge playground with swings, climbing tower and play equipment for toddlers.
 Connecting to the park is the Smith Creek walking trail.
 Meet here each Saturday morning at 8 am for Parkrun.
 It’s a great way to improve your fitness.